 - Users’ difficulties interacting with mobile devices because of how information is input into the devices.

-- People adopt a slower, more laid-back approach to searching on handhelds because of power limitations and slower connection speeds, and look at less search results than they might on a computer.
+- People adopt a slower, more laid-back approach to searching on handhelds because of power limitations and slower connection speeds, and look at fewer search results than they might on a computer.

 - People focus more on answers to specific questions on a phone or PDA than on advertisements.

-- Location information tends to be more important on a mobile devices.
+- Location information tends to be more important on mobile devices.

-The document focuses upon the presentation aspect of serving pages to viewers on smaller screens, and segmenting pages into blocks, while determining which of those blocks are important enough to show viewers.
+The document focuses on the presentation aspect of serving pages to viewers on smaller screens and segmenting pages into blocks while determining which of those blocks are important enough to show viewers.

-Might there be some important lessons there that could apply to a search engine deciding what content is the most important on a web page, and deciding that information might be the most important when relevancy in search indexing is determined?
+Some important lessons could apply to a search engine deciding what content is the most important on a web page and deciding that information might be the most important when relevancy in search indexing is determined?

 Improving mobile search could improve desktop search

-There are parts of Google’s patent application that could also be applied to desktop computing, such as the creation of data dictionaries for organizations based upon documents on their intranet or emails, to assist people in completing queries.
+There are parts of Google’s patent application that could also be applied to desktop computing, such as creating data dictionaries for organizations based upon documents on their intranet or emails to assist people in completing queries.